k-may/HueSort/README.md

-# hueselection
+# Hue Sort
-Sorts images based on hue
+Processing application for sorting collections of images by hue.